FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 1. Grab the token portion
 1. Verify and decode the token using the `jwtSigningKey`

 If all those steps are successful, we'll end up with a decoded token.
-And if there were roles included, they will be added to `req.session`.
+And if there were roles included, they will be added to `req`.
 For any errors in the process, the `handleUnauthorized` function will redirect to the login page and/or respond with a `401: UNAUTHORIZED`.

 We're getting a bit ahead of ourselves in optionally handling roles, but for correct authorization in the Product Inventory service, roles will be helpful.